 Story pitches must be submitted in English and you are supposed to prepare the article in English for an international audience.
 But don’t worry, your English doesn’t have to be perfect.
 We will provide you with an English speaking editor and also, if necessary, we can arrange mentoring in your native language.
 The stories will be published in Transitions Magazine.
 However, you are also free to publish the article in your own publication in your native language.

 What is Solutions Journalism and why is it important?

 Solutions Journalism is rigorous reporting about existing responses to society’s problems.
 It not only spotlights problems but also follows an evidence-based analysis of existing solutions.
 Such reporting enhances knowledge and accountability by providing the whole story to readers and offers constructive content in an age of media apathy.

-Read more about what solutions journalism is (and what it isn’t) at the Transitions Knowledge Center for Solutions Journalism.
+Read more about what solutions journalism is (and what it isn’t) and find some inspiring stories reported by our grantees at the Transitions Knowledge Center for Solutions Journalism.